CTSRD-CHERI/cheribuild/README.md

 To build CheriBSD run `cheribuild.py cheribsd-<architecture>`, with architecture being one of
 - `riscv64`: Kernel and userspace are RISC-V without CHERI support.
-- `riscv64-hybrid`: Kernel is RISC-V with CHERI support (hybrid), but most programs built as plain RISC-V.
 - `riscv64-purecap`: Kernel is RISC-V with CHERI support (hybrid), and all userspace programs built as pure-capability CHERI binaries.
 - `mips64`: Kernel and userspace are MIPS without CHERI support.
-- `mips64-hybrid`: Kernel is MIPS with CHERI support (hybrid), but most programs built as plain RISC-V.
 - `mips64-purecap`: Kernel is MIPS with CHERI support (hybrid), and all userspace programs built as pure-capability CHERI binaries.
 - `aarch64`: Kernel and userspace are AArch64 without CHERI support.
-- `morello-hybrid`: Kernel is AArch64 with CHERI (Morello) support (hybrid), but most programs built as plain AArch64.
 - `morello-purecap`: Kernel is AArch64 with CHERI (Morello) support (hybrid), and all userspace programs built as pure-capability CHERI binaries.
 - `amd64`: Kernel and userspace are 64-bit Intel x86.

+The following targets also exist but are disabled by default and discouraged (see [Supported architectures](#supported-architectures) for more details):
+- `riscv64-hybrid`: Kernel is RISC-V with CHERI support (hybrid), but most programs built as plain RISC-V.
+- `mips64-hybrid`: Kernel is MIPS with CHERI support (hybrid), but most programs built as plain RISC-V.
+- `morello-hybrid`: Kernel is AArch64 with CHERI (Morello) support (hybrid), but most programs built as plain AArch64.

 ### Disk image